consoledotdev/home/content/tools/website-monitoring.md

 useful to improve the product experience (like dark mode) and a good API, but modern website monitoring tools in {{< year >}} must have these four.

-For each of our website monitoring tool reviews we will assess functionality based on our [standard selection criteria](/about/#selection-criteria) plus these four requirements:
+For each of our website monitoring software reviews we will assess functionality based on our [standard selection criteria](/about/#selection-criteria) plus these four requirements: